 St Philip Howard

-The cathedral was originally dedicated to St Philip Neri, then in 1965 this was extended to Our Lady and St Philip when the church was raised to cathedral status, and finally, in 1973 the recently canonised St Philip Howard was added to the dedication.
-Howard was the 20th Earl of Arundel, a Catholic recusant who was imprisoned in the Tower of London by Elizabeth I and died of dysentery there in 1595.
+The original parish church was dedicated to St Philip Neri, then in 1965 this was extended to Our Lady and St Philip when the church was raised to cathedral status, and finally, in 1973 the recently canonised St Philip Howard was added to the dedication.

 He was buried first at the Tower, then reburied in the Fitzalan Chapel in the castle grounds.
-Finally, in 1971 he was reburied again, inside the cathedral, where you can see his memorial, with a sculpture of his faithful dog, who kept him company throughout his decade-long stay in the Tower.
+Finally, in 1971 he was reburied again, inside the cathedral, where you can see his shrine, with a sculpture of his faithful dog, who kept him company throughout his decade-long stay in the Tower.

 About Arundel Cathedral